When to visit Tuscany

 The chilliest time of year for Tuscany, and also the quietest.
-But for some, that’s all the more reason to plan a trip to everyone’s favorite Italian region.
+But for some, that’s all the more reason to plan a trip to everyone’s favourite Italian region.
 With fewer crowds, you can get to the Uffizi Gallery or the Palazzo Vecchio tower in Florence without battling the queues.

-Expect parts of the region to be around 14-15°C in November, 10-11°C in December, 9-10°C in January and 11-12°C in February.
+Expect parts of the region to be around 14-15°C on November, 10-11°C in December, 9-10°C in January and 11-12°C in February.
 Rainfall can be high in November but then drops off gradually from December onwards.

-November may be drizzly but it has events such as Castagne e Vino Nuovo in San Gimignano (celebrating chestnuts and new wine) and also Festa del Buco Unto in Civitella Paganico (the olive oil festival).
+November may be drizzly, but it has events such as Castagne e Vino Nuovo in San Gimignano (celebrating chestnuts and new wine) and also Festa del Buco Unto in Civitella Paganico (the olive oil festival).

 December is all about Christmas markets (some of the most charming in Europe) and festive celebrations on Christmas Eve.
 Then the carnival period begins from the end of January.
-One of the best-known carnivals in Italy is one in Viareggio, dating all the way back to the 19th Century and boasting the best floats in Tuscany.
+One of the best-known carnivals in Italy is one in Viareggio, dating back to the 19th Century and boasting the best floats in Tuscany.
 It’s a great family-friendly event, with processions taking place during the day.
-This festival lasts from January to March, with 5 days of processions across the course of each month.
+This festival lasts from January to March, with five days of processions across the course of each month.
 So no matter when you arrive, you’ll likely catch one of these in action.

 Where to Stay:

-What better time to enjoy a romantic getaway with atmospheric scenery and an excuse to cozy up by the fire with a glass of ‘Super Tuscan’ red?
+What better time to enjoy a romantic getaway with atmospheric scenery and an excuse to cosy up by the fire with a glass of ‘Super Tuscan’ red?
 This is such a romantic time to travel, with no-one to disturb you.

 What to Pack: